nathanRamaNoodles/Noodle-Synth/README.md

 Modded:
  - reduced code size (actually 2606 bytes saved!!!).
 Use a new function to compute a note and some minor optimization.
  - reduced table arrays, especially sinusoid one, we only need 1/4 of a cycle long.
  - solved a bug with flat and sharp in the header.
-Bad reset for the arrays, calling for a new song may force global sharp or flat note.
+Bad reset for the arrays, calling for a new song may force global sharp or flat note from precedant song.

 I first worked on the v4.0.0, but this version is bigger than the v3.5.14 and I care for RAM too much, so... ;).
 However the modification made for the v3.5.14 can easy be transposed to the v4.0.0.